raphaelhetzel/local-campus-app/README.md

 ## Router / Hub

 The app needs a location dependent router / hub.
-In our Demo, this hubs are Raspberry Pis running an WIFI Acess Point, the [location-publisher](https://gitlab.com/diy-networking-team2/location-publisher) and an instance of the Scampi Router.
+In our Demo, this hubs are Raspberry Pis running an WIFI access point, the [location-publisher](https://gitlab.com/diy-networking-team2/location-publisher) and an instance of the Scampi Router.
 The Android device needs to be connected to the WIFI Network provided created by the Raspberry.
 The Scampi config provided with this project will connect to the preconfigured, fixes IP on which the Scampi Router is running.